Relocation with Minor Children

 There are times in life where a parent must make a difficult decision about moving.
 Reasons could include new employment, job transfer, educational opportunities, family support, or a new relationship.
 These child relocation cases are extremely delicate matters ad require the parent to decide if the contemplated move is worthwhile and in the best interests of their child or children.

 When two parents are no longer together, the law prohibits them from moving as they see fit.
-Florida Statutes § 61.13001 requires the parents to agree to the move or get approval from the Court to move his or her residence by more than 50 miles.
+Section 61.13001, Florida Statutes, requires the parents to agree to the move or get approval from the Court to move his or her residence by more than 50 miles.
 This law has even been recently interpreted to apply to the minority time-sharing or non-relocating parent.

 These cases can be especially difficult.
 They are emotional for the parents and one parent will often have less time with the child or children.
 At the Law Offices of Scott P. Davis, P.A., our Tampa, Florida relocation attorneys will guide you through this process and fight for your right to be with your children.